Skip to content Skip to Chat

 What Education Does a Sales Representative Need?

-Some sales representative positions may not require employees to have a formal degree, and a basic high school diploma is enough to get hired.
+This sales professional role may not require employees to have a formal degree, and a basic high school diploma is enough to get hired.
 However, most experts agree that it’s ideal for prospective sales representatives to have at least a bachelor’s degree in business or marketing as it opens more doors.
-A marketing bachelor's degree program, for example, focuses on critical skills such as sales management, consumer behavior, communication, and branding that’s perfect for becoming a sales representative.
+A bachelor’s degree in marketing focuses on key skills like sales management, consumer behavior, communication, and branding—ideal for launching a sales career.

 If you’re looking for a more advanced degree that can potentially lead to a leadership role at some point in the future, you may want to opt for a master’s degree.
-A master of business administration or even a master of science management and leadership are two great options to consider, as they can provide access to professional networks, practical experiences working with real-world business challenges and scenarios, and a higher-level understanding of business principles and leadership strategies needed to succeed.
+A master of business administration (MBA) or even a Master of Science Management and Leadership are two great options to consider, as they can provide access to professional networks, practical experiences working with real-world business challenges and scenarios, and a higher-level understanding of business principles and leadership strategies needed to succeed.
+WGU’s accredited online business degree programs are designed to help working professionals gain the knowledge and credentials needed to thrive in the sales industry.

 Best Degrees for a Business Manager